dhanishahammedmv/summer-iitb-pb-24/README.md

 Research Internship in IIT Bombay under P Balamurugan - 2024 - Optimization Methods for Machine Learning Problems

 This repository contains the work from my research internship at the IEOR Department, IIT Bombay.
-The project focused on studying and implementing different optimization methods used in training machine learning models, and analyzing their performance in practice.
+The project focused on implementing and analyzing different optimization methods used in training machine learning models.

+The main focus was on Accelerated Alternating Minimization (AAM), an algorithm that integrates Alternating Minimization with Nesterov’s Momentum.
+I analyzed its theoretical convergence properties, studied the impact of momentum on alternating minimization, and conducted empirical evaluations against standard optimizers.
+The work examined AAM in both convex and non-convex settings, demonstrating its potential for faster and more stable convergence.

 Work Summary

 • Explored optimization algorithms for regression and classification problems.

-• Implemented a wide range of optimizers and compared their convergence behavior.
+•Implemented a wide range of optimizers and compared their convergence behavior.

-• Studied how factors like learning rate, gradient noise, and problem type (convex vs non-convex) affect training.
+• Studied the effects of learning rate, gradient noise, and problem type (convex vs non-convex) on training.

 • Applied the methods to the Iris dataset and synthetic regression tasks.